vaibhavsha9999/e-spamclassifier/README.md

 Further improvements and optimizations can be made to enhance the model's performance, such as fine-tuning hyperparameters or exploring different feature engineering techniques.

 ## 7. Website
 The project includes a web interface where users can input text messages and receive predictions on whether the message is spam or not.
-This interface is created using** Streamlit **The website provides a user-friendly interface for real-time spam detection.
+This interface is created using **Streamlit** .
+The website provides a user-friendly interface for real-time spam detection.

 ## 8. Deployment
 The final model is deployed, and the website is hosted to make it accessible to users.
 The deployed model and vectorizer are saved as pickle files for future use.